Governance (GOVN) 540

 Delivery Mode: Grouped study

-Prerequisite: Students who have received credit for Athabasca University's undergraduate course Governance 440 must obtain permission to register in GOVN 540 from the Program Director for Integrated Studies.
+Prerequisite: Students who have received credit for Athabasca University's undergraduate course Governance 440 must obtain permission to register in GOVN 540 from the Program Director for Interdisciplinary Studies.

 Precluded Course: GOVN 540 cannot be taken for credit if credit has already been obtained for Athabasca University's GOVN 440.